Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 For example: `10.11.1010`

 - 10 = OS
 - 13 = Major branch (new features)
 - 1040 = CPE release (bug fixes)

 It is considered to be a best practice to keep all Aruba CX platform devices running the same software version.

-Aruba CX devices two software image banks, which means switch images can be pre-staged to the device without booting to the new image.
+Aruba CX devices have two software image banks, which means switch images can be pre-staged to the device without booting to the new image.

 If upgrading to a new major branch, in Aruba identified by the second integer in the software image number.